- Beauty Glossary

 Green tea is a major player when it comes to skincare and delivers a host of skin-perfecting benefits.
 As well as defending skin against damage caused by free radicals, it's known to help treat a variety of dermatological conditions, such as acne, rosacea, psoriasis, viral warts, and even skin cancer.

-Green tea can also minimize signs of sun damage, hyperpigmentation and fine lines, making it an anti-aging powerhouse, whilst its anti-inflammatory and anti-bacterial properties are great for soothing skin and reducing sebum.
+Green tea can also minimise signs of sun damage, hyperpigmentation and fine lines, making it an anti-ageing powerhouse, whilst its anti-inflammatory and anti-bacterial properties are great for soothing skin and reducing sebum.

 Is green tea drying to skin?

 No!
-Green tea is actually packed with hydrating and moisturizing qualities.
+Green tea is actually packed with hydrating and moisturising qualities.
 Whilst it can be used to regulate oily complexions, it's also a great source of vitamin E which prevents dryness.

 Who should use green tea?

 Good news, everybody can reap the benefits that green tea has to offer.
 Green tea extract in the form of topical skincare is suitable for all skin types, unless you are known to have a hypersensitivity to it.